Music Theory

 Hungarian Scale

-The Hungarian Scale is a seven note scale comparable to the harmonic minor scale but with a raised fourth.
+The Hungarian Scale is a seven note music scale comparable to the harmonic minor scale but with a raised fourth.
 It is often used in rock, classical, and Indian music.
 This website has an interactive reference for variations of the Hungarian Scale.
 Listen to these scales and see which one is your favorite!